imrankhan17/apprentices-training/session3/3_intermediate_sql.md

 ### Joins

-To combine and analyse date stored in different tables we use joins.
+To combine and analyse data stored in different tables we use joins.
 Joins rely on a key - this is a common column appearing in both tables.
 We use the `join` key and aliases for the tables:
 ```sql
 select *
 from stations;